statamic/docs/content/collections/tags/search.md

   -
     name: is_entry
     type: boolean
     description: Whether the current item is an entry.
+Available when `supplement_data` is `true`.
   -
     name: is_term
     type: boolean
     description: Whether the current item is a taxonomy term.
+Available when `supplement_data` is `true`.
   -
     name: _highlightResult
     type: array